appserver-io-psr/cli/README.md

 ## Introduction

-This library provides all necessary interfaces to implement a PHP base DI container.
+This library provides all necessary interfaces to implement CLI applications for appserver.io.

 ## Installation